 Accreditation offers a way to indicate that a program is meeting basic quality standards in a number of key areas.
 Accreditation of programs will create quality benchmarks for programs that will be useful to the institutions and to students and parents.
 It will also provide legitimacy for programs that meet the standards and guidelines for colleges and universities considering establishing high-quality programs.

-This work will be completed by September 30, 2019.
 While no entity is currently accrediting these programs, it is likely that accreditation will become available.
 In the meantime, program applicants and institutions will be able to use the final model standards as indicators of quality.

 What is the timeline for program accreditation for college programs for students with ID to be implemented?

 A strict timeline cannot be stated at this time – work continues to establish a process for program accreditation and identify an entity to conduct accreditation peer review visits, and to determine program accreditation status.